 If you asked me seven years ago if I would ever become an online dating coach I would have said yes.
 For as long as I can remember I’ve been fascinated with the courtship process.
 The selection of a mate might be the most single important decision of your life.
 Think about how much time, effort, and emotion we pour into finding a partner, and then continuously growing that relationship.
 My parents were from a generation that got married a few years out of high school, between the ages of 19 and 22.
 They didn’t have social media or the internet to help them cross paths with new people; it was whoever was already in your social circle that determined who you were going to marry.
 Today, it’s more complicated.
 To a certain extent there might be too many options for singles — but that’s where someone like me comes in.

 I spent three years working for an online dating consulting company called eFlirt Expert.
-There was many tasks I performed that would make most people head spin.
+There was many tasks I performed that would make most peoples head spin.
 The one that fascinates people the most is how we helped date for our VIP clients.
 We had a team that performed with profile writing, messaging and photo selection.
 I dabbled in all three, but most of my time was spent searching dating sites for potential matches that best fit for that client.
 So yes, I spent most of my days checking out both men and women.
 I’ve sifted through thousands and thousands of profiles and have seen online dating from every angle.
 Angles that no one ever gets to see or experience.
 It was a rollercoaster of a ride, mentally.

 I don’t think anything can prepare you for the emotions associated with helping others find love and you can’t help but live vicariously through your clients, which helps get a better gauge on their mindset and what they’re experiencing at the moment.
 While this is key when giving advice and assist in running their online dating accounts, the lesson learned is that what’s good for business isn’t always what’s good for yourself.
 Here are some emotions and situations I faced as an online dating coach.